richrd/suplemon/README.md

  * ...

 # Fix / Defects
+ * [ ] Can't open files that have spaces in them.
- * [ ] config extension double loads config file, instead of switching to it
+ * [ ] Config extension double loads config file, instead of switching to it
  * [ ] Remember find query if occurance not found (jump to top of file)
  * [ ] Return code 0 on exit:
        Curses forces code 130 and causes git to ignore saved commit message, argh!